 Has the business case been submitted?

-When will we find out if the money has been released?
+When will we find out if the funding is released?

-Will there still be performances and cinema at the theatre for the time being?
+Will there still be performances at the theatre for the time being?

 When will productions have to stop for the building work?
 And might they go elsewhere?